 I am always hungry.
 Always.
 Keep snacks in the car so you don’t have to buy them at every gas station you stop at.
 I like to have beef jerky, some kind of chips, granola bars and/or trail mix, apples, bananas, fruit snacks or fruit leather, that kind of stuff.
 This brings me to my next point.

-Bring a small cooler to keep a few water and maybe some fruit and cheese in.
-You can get ice from your hotels to keep things cool, or bring some small ice packs.
+Bring a small cooler to keep a few waters and maybe some fruit and cheese in.
+You can get ice from your hotels to keep things cool or bring some small ice packs.
 The only downside of a cooler or ice packs is that your hotel might not have a fridge.
 I thought my cold food was more of a hassle than anything.
 If you will be using a cooler a lot, I’d recommend investing in a YETI cooler*.
 This will keep stuff cold pretty much forever.
 Like I said, it’s an investment, but it would be totally worth it.